-The venue’s booked, you’ve invited half the class – now you just have to feed them!
-If like most parents your budget doesn’t stretch to a caterer, here are a few kids’ party food ideas that even the most fussy eaters will go for.
+The venue’s booked, you’ve invited all the friends – now you just have to feed them!
+If, like most parents, your budget doesn’t stretch to a caterer, here are a few kids’ party food ideas that even the fussiest eaters will go for.

-One of the classic kids’ party food ideas, pizzas are great for fussy eaters and veggies alike.
-Go for mini, sliced or DIY – just buy in bases or pittas and let them loose with their favourite toppings – mushroom, peppers and sweetcorn always go down well.
-If you are feeling lazy...just call in a custom-made pizza with an on-line delivery from a place like Domino's.
+One of the classic kids’ party food ideas, pizza is great for fussy eaters and veggies.
+Choose mini, sliced or DIY.
+Buy bases or basic pizzas and let the kids choose their favourite toppings – mushrooms, peppers and sweetcorn always go down well.
+If you’re short of time call a delivery service such as Dominos.

-Kids love anything bite-sized, and the leftovers will soon be hoovered up by any stray parents.
+Kids love bite-sized food and any leftovers will be devoured by the grown-ups!
 Cut out circles of shop-bought puff pastry and line a 12-cup muffin tray.
-Fill with grated cheese, softened onion and a little ham or chopped veg, then pour in a mix of beaten egg and milk.
-Bake at 180C until brown.
+Fill with grated cheese, softened onion and a little ham or chopped veg, then pour in a mixture of beaten egg and milk.
+Bake at 180C, Gas Mark 4 or 350F until golden brown.

-If you’ve ever watched a plate of these disappear by the fistful at a party you’ll know you’re onto a winner.
-Make them go a bit further by encasing them in pastry or making mini toad in the holes and serving with small bowls of tomato sauce for dipping.
+Mini sausages are always a winner – they disappear in seconds!
+Make them go a bit further by encasing them in pastry, or making mini toad in the holes.
+Serve with small bowls of tomato sauce for dipping.

-Keep fillings simple, then cut into fancy shapes with pastry cutters to make them more appealing.
-Roll up tortilla wraps or plain white sliced into colourful pinwheel bites or make mini ‘club’ sandwiches using layers of white and brown bread.
-Just serve them first before you show them the sweet stuff.
+Keep fillings simple, then cut the sandwiches into fancy shapes with pastry cutters to make them more appealing.
+Roll up tortilla wraps or plain white sliced bread into colourful pinwheel bites, or make mini ‘club’ sandwiches using layers of white and brown bread.
+Serve them first before you bring out any of the sweet treats.

-Keep everyone happy with this healthy, homemade version.
-Slice potatoes into chunky wedges, toss in a little olive oil and cook at 200C for 30 minutes until the skin is crispy and they’re soft inside.
+Slice potatoes into chunky wedges, toss in a little olive oil and cook at 200C, Gas Mark 6, 400F for 30 minutes until the skin is crispy and they’re soft inside.
 Serve with ketchup and watch them disappear.

-Make fruit fun by dipping strawberries in chocolate or threading chunks onto cocktail stick ‘kebabs’.
-A colourful healthy option – and you’ll get brownie points from the parents for inspirational kids’ party food ideas!
+Make fruit fun!
+Dip strawberries and other fruits in chocolate then put the chunks on cocktail sticks a la kebabs.
+If you omit the chocolate, this is a colourful healthy option and you’ll get brownie points from other parents for inspirational kids’ party food ideas!

-If you’re looking for homemade, healthy kids’ party food ideas this is an alternative to shop-bought coleslaw which often comes with bucketfulls of mayo.
-Mix up six tablespoons of plain yoghurt, two of mayo and a teaspoon of mustard with grated white cabbage, carrot and onion.
+If you’re looking for homemade, healthy kids’ party food ideas, this is an alternative to shop-bought coleslaw which often comes with buckets of mayo.
+Mix six tablespoons of plain yoghurt, two tablespoons of mayo and a teaspoon of mustard with grated white cabbage, carrot and onion.
+Delicious!

-Make a batch of cupcakes then arm yourself with various icings, marshmallows, liquorice strings, chocolate buttons and plenty of sprinkles.
+Make a batch of cupcakes, then arm yourself with various icings, marshmallows, liquorice strings, chocolate buttons and plenty of sprinkles.
 Animal faces, footballs, monsters and flowers all go down well.
-You can pick up a set of 12 silicone cupcake cases for just £6 at John Lewis.

 Sweet popcorn pots